Sales Reports: 5 Free Templates + Real Examples [2026] 2026

 How to Avoid:

-Revenue is important, but overlooking other metrics like conversion rates, customer retention, or product performance gives an incomplete picture.
+The Problem: Revenue is important, but overlooking other metrics like conversion rates, customer retention, or product performance gives an incomplete picture.
+As Harvard Business Review notes, understanding the full economics of your business requires looking beyond top-line numbers.

 How to Avoid: